jvpreis/Battleship/README.md

 Basic academic version of Battleship game to build upon.
 =======
-A battleship game in the XVII century.
+A battleship game in the XVII century..